TheLancashireman/Certhas/README.md

 # ELF/DWARF binary analysis tools

+# IMPORTANT - no longer developed or maintained.

+gdb's Python interface is a much easier way to get at the contents of an ELF file.
+A multiarch gdb will happily read foreign binaries and allow you to access the symbol tables and memory contents without having to have target hardware.

 ## Description

 Certhas is a collection of python3 classes for extracting information from ELF/DWARF binary files.